MichaelWarmbier/Console-Tetris/README.md

 Inside the releases folder are installer(s).
 (Note: Does not include C++ Redstristributables.
 Necessary to run.)

+Alternatively, you can compile this by creating a new C++ project with all the source files.

 ## File System

 * Sounds - All sounds files used in the game.